Why Do We Use/Need Apple IDs?

 Historically, we needed Apple IDs to send out apps to iPads.
 While we no longer need an Apple ID for that, we do need it for the following:

-- iCloud Backups (ie backing up the students data should the iPad be damaged)
+- Student iCloud Backups (ie backing up the student data should an iPad be damaged/lost)

 - Document syncing (as a fallback if the iCloud backups fail)